Dzoukr/Funcaster/README.md

 ![](docs/account_01.gif)

-#### 2️⃣ Copy access key
+#### 2️⃣ Copy connection string

 To connect serverless part of ⚡Funcaster with newly created Storage Account, you need to copy a connection string.
-Also remember this key for using 💻 [FuncasterStudio](https://github.com/Dzoukr/FuncasterStudio) later.
+Also remember it for using 💻 [FuncasterStudio](https://github.com/Dzoukr/FuncasterStudio) later.

 ![](docs/account_03.gif)